metricly/metricly-docs/content/integrations/AWS-Integration/aws-access-key-installation.md

 Setting up an AWS integration is a two step process:

-1. Create a new AWS integration in CloudWisdomand share the **Access Key ID** and **Secret Access Key** of the desired IAM read-only user.
+1. Create a new AWS integration in CloudWisdom and share the **Access Key ID** and **Secret Access Key** of the desired IAM read-only user.
-2. Optionally, filter your AWS elements for inclusion in CloudWisdomby creating or choosing an existing tag (key-value pair), then assigning that tag to the desired elements in AWS.
+2. Optionally, filter your AWS elements for inclusion in CloudWisdom by creating or choosing an existing tag (key-value pair), then assigning that tag to the desired elements in AWS.

 ### Step 1: Create a new AWS integration
 1. From the top navigation menu, select Integrations.